What is a Rotary Drill Operator?

 - Cable Driller

-In 2016, there was an estimated number of 16,700 jobs in the United States for Rotary Drill Operator.
+There were about 16,700 jobs for Rotary Drill Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 24.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Rotary Drill Operator by 2026.
-There will be an estimated 2,600 positions for Drill Operator per year.
+Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.

 The states with the most job growth for Drill Operator are Wyoming, North Dakota, and Georgia.
 Watch out if you plan on working in West Virginia, Nebraska, or Indiana.
 These states have the worst job growth for this type of profession.